aayasin/perf-tools/README.md

 * to build pre-defined ones, simply `cd kernels/ && ./build.sh`
 * to run a kernel, invoke it with number-of-iterations, e.g.
 `    ./kernels/jumpy5p14 200000000`
-* to build a custom kernel, set the desired parameters. e.g.
+* to create a custom kernel, set the desired parameters. e.g.
 `    ./kernels/gen-kernel.py -i PAUSE -n 10`
-  outputs a C-file of a loop with 10 PAUSE instructions
+  outputs a C-file of a loop with 10 PAUSE instructions, that can be fed to your favorite compiler.